 We use these models only for the purposes listed in this Privacy Notice.
 In most cases, our staff make decisions based on the models.

 We may use your Personal Data to provide you with information about products or services which we think would be of interest to you.
+We may also share your Personal Data with other companies in the MMC group so that they can provide you with information about their products and services.
 These may be sent by email or post or, in some circumstances, we may telephone you to explain this information to you.

 We take care to ensure that our marketing activities comply with all applicable legal requirements.
-In some cases, this may mean that we ask for your consent in advance of sending you marketing materials.
+In some cases, this may mean that we ask for your consent in advance of us or our group companies sending you marketing materials.

 In all cases, you can opt out of receiving marketing communications, at any time.
 You can do this by clicking on the "unsubscribe" link in any marketing email or by contacting us using the details set out at the end of this Privacy Notice.